 At a meeting focused on the global response to the COVID-19 pandemic, Prime Minister Scott Morrison told G20 leaders on 26 March, “our Pacific island family must be a focus of international support.
 There has never been a more important time for Australia’s Pacific Step-up as we all face these massive challenges.”

 Stepping up in the Pacific

 Australia is taking our partnerships with the Pacific to a new level.
-We want to work with our Pacific partners to build a Pacific region that is secure strategically, stable economically and sovereign politically.
+We are working with our Pacific partners to build a Pacific region that is secure strategically, stable economically and sovereign politically.

 More about Australia's Pacific Step-up

-Australia has a strong history of genuine partnership with the region, forged over decades of sustained engagement, our shared history, common values and cultural affinity for family, religion, sports and more.
+Australia has deep personal, historical and cultural ties with the Pacific, forged over decades of sustained engagement.
+We share common values and cultural affinity for family, religion, sports and more.

 More about Australia's Pacific partnerships